 Know what topics to avoid in conversation.
 South Koreans are touchy about certain topics.
 Avoid discussions about politics, especially concerning their northern neighbors.
 Older South Koreans especially can get extremely offended.

+Buy travel insurance or travel medical insurance.
 Even though Seoul is among the safest metropolitan areas in the world, it is wise to go insured.
 Without insurance, you are exposed to the financial burden that comes with ill health and canceled trips.
 Seoul travel insurance for tourists helps mitigate the financial burden.
 And it offers peace of mind, making your trip more enjoyable.